 Stir in the tofu ground beef, crushed tomatoes, vegetable broth, plant milk, salt, black pepper, and Italian seasonings.

 Bring the bolognese sauce to a simmer and cover.
 For best results, simmer on low heat for 1-3 hours.
 This sauce is best simmered for at least 1 hour for it to reduce and become super rich and flavorful.

 Taste and adjust salt and pepper.
 If the tomatoes are still too acidic, add a small sprinkle of sugar to taste.

 Serve over spaghetti noodles and top with fresh parsley.
 Enjoy!

 This Vegan Tofu Bolognese Sauce was created using my Tofu Ground Beef recipe.
 They add such a great flavor and meaty texture to the bolognese sauce!

 The tofu ground beef is super easy to throw together.
-Simply press the block of tofu for 10 minutes, crumble in to small pieces and toss in seasonings.
-Evenly spread the tofu crumbles on a parchment paper lined baking sheet and bake for 30 minutes or until crispy.
+Simply press the block of tofu for 10 minutes, crumble it into small pieces, and toss in seasonings.
+Evenly spread the tofu crumbles on a parchment paper-lined baking sheet and bake for 30 minutes or until crispy.